 Do you think you have had your share of welding thick metals and learned all the ins and outs of welding?
 I challenge you to try weld some thin metal sheets, like the auto body sheet metal.
-Even the most experienced of the welders will mess up when it comes to properly weld and shape the joints without ruining them.
+Even the most experienced welders will mess up when it comes to properly weld and shape the joints without ruining them.

-So do you think you know how to weld and thinking to jump straight into something as delicate as the auto body sheet metal?
+So you know how to weld and think to jump straight into something as delicate as the auto body sheet metal?
 I hope you are aware of the fact that there is a big chance that you will ruin the metal and leave it no good for any use.
 So what do you do?
 How to weld auto body sheet metal?
 Well, here are some tips to save you from possible disasters if you are heading into it for the first time.

 Auto Body Sheet Metal Welding With Different Welders

 Are you planning to do weld auto body sheet metal or any thin metal welding with MIG welder or tig welder?
-You should keep in mind some critical things to avoid creating any unwanted situations, and we have decided to incorporate them in right here.
+You should keep in mind some critical things to avoid creating any unwanted situations, and we have decided to incorporate them right here.

 Doing It With a MIG Welder

 - Make sure you always work with a small wire diameter to avoid making holes in your sheet metal.
 Small wire diameter will let you have flexibility if you mess up anything.
 It will inflict less damage on the metal as well.

 - Never go for a thinner base metal for the auto body sheet welding to get the best result out of it.